berwynhoyt/lua-yottadb/blog/lua-efficiency-blog.md

 Since Lua already referenced the strings in `__subsarray` (presented previously), my function `cachearray_create()` just had to allocate space for it: `malloc(depth * string_pointers)`, and point them to the strings *already existing in Lua*.
 But this would mean I had to retain the `__subsarray` table to reference these strings and prevent Lua from garbage-collecting them while in use by C.

 Although this caching would speed up node re-use, adding `__cachearray` to the node would actually *slow down* node creation time.
 To prevent the slow-down, I noticed that each child node repeats all its parent's subscripts.
-So I saved both memory and time, by making each child node object contain only their own rightmost subscript `__name` and point to `__parent` for the rest:
+So I saved both memory and time, by making each child node object contain only its own rightmost subscript `__name` and point to `__parent` for the rest:

 ```lua
 node = {